-Felicity Mason scanned the tall, handsome male in front of her.
+Felicity Mason scanned the daunting male in front of her.
 Sweat beaded at the nape of her neck and she wrung her hands, hesitant about the choice she was making.
 Which was ridiculous.
 She had been thinking about it for months--sitting on a decision as long.
-Just hours ago, it had seemed too long.
+Hours ago, it had seemed too long.

 “Will you do it?”
 Felicity finally asked the man, Raith, for the second time that night.